Multiverse-io/anonymiser/README.md

 5. Review the draft release and publish

-## Data Types
+## Data Categories

-The following data types are supported
+The following data categories are supported

 - CommerciallySensitive - Client names, addresses, anything that we might want to obfuscate for commercial reasons
 - General - Normal data, not sensitive